andrewdownie/local_dev_settings/vscode + vim key bindings.md

 ## Chrome
 - ctrl + tab to shift one tab to the right
 - ctrl + shift + tab to shift one tab to left
+- ctrl + t to create a new tab

 ## Windows
 - winKey + num to jump to corresponding app on the taskbar